great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_gx_with_aws/how_to_use_gx_with_aws_using_s3_and_spark.md

 import InstallBoto3WithPip from '@site/docs/guides/setup/configuring_metadata_stores/components/_install_boto3_with_pip.mdx'

 <!-- 1.2.5 Install Spark dependencies for S3 -->
-TODO: There is a ticket about putting this under test.
-It may need to be updated also. import InstallSparkS3Dependencies from './components/_spark_s3_dependencies.md'
+import InstallSparkS3Dependencies from './components/_spark_s3_dependencies.md'

 <!-- 1.2.6 Install Great Expectations -->